 Eye injections are not considered a prescription, but rather a physician recommended treatment.

-For more information on State Consultant approval requirements, refer to the State Consultant Approval for Eye Conditions table above.
+For more information on State Consultant review requirements, refer to the State Consultant Review for Eye Conditions table above.

 Documenting Eye Injections

 The VR counselor must have regular counseling and guidance with the customer regarding applying for comparable benefits and payment options since the customer may need continued eye injections to maintain his or her eye health indefinitely.
 VR staff must enter case note(s) in RHW to document the effect and improvement of the customer's progress with the treatment of eye injections.